Joanne Boyle (1956-2018)

 She is survived by her son, Jason Pynnonen; her grandson, Riley Pynnonen; and her brother, John Cataldo of Beacon.
 She also was the adopted mother and grandmother to Cindy Aviles, Alexa Fish and Jovani Aviles.

 Memorial donations may be made at youcaring.com toward funeral arrangements.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.